withastro/compiler/.changeset/dull-bees-grab.md

 '@astrojs/compiler': patch
 ---

-Fix an `index out of range` error when multibyte characters were rendered as markup
+Fix a `index out of range` error when multibyte characters were rendered as markup